Kylian04/FireflyOS/README.md

-It's a operating system based on CPCDOS : https://cpcdos.net/en?_url=/en/& You can take these files and modify them for your operating system or help me in the developpement of the project actually i will soon rework on FireFlyOS's User interface and Code for the OS2.2 of CPCDOS so its more useful to use the code for your own project than helping me
+It's a operating system based on CPCDOS : https://cpcdos.net/en?_url=/en/& You can take these files and modify them for your operating system or look the code if you see something interresting

 CPCDOS Source Code   : https://github.com/SPinti-Software/CpcdosOS2.1